AxiomeCG/awesome-threejs/README.md

 - [GLSL Noises](https://gist.github.com/patriciogonzalezvivo/670c22f3966e662d2f83): Noises coded by others so you can use them directly in your shaders for cool effects (included: Perlin noises)
 - [Realistic water shader](https://github.com/jbouny/ocean) There are also some links with explanation of the approach
+### Other
+- [PixelSpirit Elements Deck](https://pixelspiritdeck.com/): This is a tarot deck for learning GLSL shaders.
+Each PixelSpirit card has a visual element and its GLSL shader code.
+The cards are ordered from simplest to most complex, building a library of code functions that combine like a book of spells to form an infinite visual language. by [@patriciogv](https://twitter.com/patriciogv)
+	- [PixelSpirit GitHub](https://github.com/patriciogonzalezvivo/PixelSpiritDeck) Library associated with the PixelSpirit Elemens Deck by [@patriciogv](https://twitter.com/patriciogv)

 # Tools

 ## Scene Creation